diskuv/dkml-ghmirror/README.md

 As a developer there is:
 - a [Fair Source 5 (v0.9)](https://fair.io/) license to use the *Diskuv OCaml* distribution for **free personal use** and limited commercial use for up to 5 developers, with **broad exceptions for OCaml package maintainers**.
-  See [LICENSE.txt](https://gitlab.com/diskuv/diskuv-ocaml/-/raw/main/LICENSE.txt) for the Fair Source license terms
+  See the [diskuv-ocaml LICENSE](https://gitlab.com/diskuv/diskuv-ocaml/-/raw/main/LICENSE.txt) for the Fair Source license terms
 - one or more licenses covering the distribution of your final product.
 Those licenses depend on which Opam packages you choose to include in your final product.
 Read our [documentation](https://diskuv.gitlab.io/diskuv-ocaml/#about-ocaml) for the best way to explore those packages.

+School teachers and college professors may redistribute the *Diskuv OCaml* distribution to their students under the [diskuv-ocaml LICENSE](https://gitlab.com/diskuv/diskuv-ocaml/-/raw/main/LICENSE.txt); each student is covered for **free personal use**.

 > Are you an OCaml package maintainer?
 > * Any patches we introduce will be released back to you under your existing license.
 If your project does not